hcmarque/AzureOpenAI/README.md

-# Azure OpenAI
+# Azure OpenAI Setup and API's

-# Azure OpenAI API's in details connecting to other Azure and Microsoft Services
+## Connecting Azure OpenAI with other Azure and Microsoft Services

 This GitHub repository serves as a  guide for users who want to establish a connection between different Azure services and Azure OpenAI.